Bayi-Hu/Pump-and-Dump-Detection-on-Cryptocurrency/README.md

                      --init_seed=1234
 ```

-### Result on current dataset
+### Results on current dataset

-We periodically update results according to updated dataset.
+We periodically update this table according to updated dataset.

 | Metric  | DNN   | SNN   | SNN_s |
 |---------|-------|-------|-------|